-All vacation pay is accrued when incurred in the government-wide financial statements.
+All vacation pay is accrued when incurred in the government-wide and proprietary fund financial statements.
 A liability for these amounts is reported in the governmental funds only if they have matured, for example, as a result of employee resignations and retirements.